rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `disposition` - optional if set to the default value ("render")
 - `language` - optional if absent
 - `partIndex` is an unsigned integer.
-It is mandatory
+It is mandatory in a Part object.
 - `cardinality` is one of "nullpart", "single", "external", or "multi". mandatory.

 if cardinality is "single" or "external", then body, encoding, and mimetype